 - Domestic violence

 If you have any questions about what is considered a felony in Sacramento, CA, contact our Sacramento felony lawyers.
-We're ready to answer all of your questions.
+Our team is ready to answer all of your questions.

 What Are the Penalties for Felonies in Sacramento?

 In California, felony crimes are either charged as straight felonies or wobbler felonies.
 A straight felony is a crime that can only be charged as a felony.
 In contrast, a wobbler felony can be criminally charged as a felony or a misdemeanor, depending on the prosecution's choice.
 If convicted of a felony, the penalties could include the following:

 - Extended time in county jail or state prison